 So what do we do?
 Well, the boys from Top Pin Outdoors show us a quick, inexpensive way to save your meat and your money.
 Watch below:

-In this video, we used a Cabela's Polar Cap Cooler which kept the ice frozen throughout the entire week in 70-degree weather.
+In this video, we used a Cabela's Polar Cap Cooler which kept the ice frozen throughout the entire early season week in 70-degree weather.
 The meat stayed cold and the water never built up, which would have risked contaminating the meat.

 How to properly store deer meat and avoid meat spoilage

 - Keep the drain open.
 This allows any water that builds up to drain which helps in preventing bacterial growth.